There are many causes organizations can successfully fail agility, avoiding the main ones helps you avoid just that.

 Agility in business has taken the agile concepts and principles and has elevated them to be applied across the entire enterprise.

-On one of the principles of Agile Manifesto it is said that “changed requirements should be welcomed, even if they occur in late development.
+On one of the principles of the Agile Manifesto, it is said that “changed requirements should be welcomed, even if they occur in late development.
 Thus, because “agile processes harness change for the customer’s competitive advantages”.

 Based on its first principle it is stated that the highest priority of Agile is to satisfy the customer through early and continuous delivery of valuable software.